 Instructional strategies, methods, approaches, and classroom assessment procedures for teaching reading to bilingual and ESL upper elementary and middle school students.
 Focuses on providing appropriate instruction to address student diversity and class performance differences for students in upper elementary and middle school.
 READ 3313 Reading Curriculum, Methods, Assessment, and Diagnosis 4-8 (3-3-3) Prerequisites: Successful completion of EED 3312, ESL 3303, PED 3305, PED 4380 and READ 3309.
-Pre- or co-requisites: NS 3310/12 and NS 3311.
+Pre- or Corequisites: NS 3310/12 and NS 3311.
 Concurrent enrollment in EED 3311, EED 3315, and PED 4381.
 A field-based course that addresses the needs of 4-8 students.
 Focuses on assessment, evaluation, and diagnosis of reading capabilities and appropriate instructional strategies to meet specific needs to address student diversity and class performance differences.
 Requires working one-to-one with a 4-8 student to provide individualized instruction based on assessment data.
-READ 3317 Language Arts Instruction for the Bilingual/ESL Classroom (3-3-2) Prerequisites: Successful completion of BED 3311, PED 3305, PED 4380, READ 4306, MATH 3321, and MATH 3322.
-Pre- or co-requisites: NS 3310 and NS 3312.
-Concurrent enrollment in BED 4301, BED 4311, and PED 4381.
-Instruction of expressive language (speaking and writing) and receptive language (listening and reading).
+READ 3317 Language Arts Instruction for the Bilingual/ESL Classroom (3-3-2) Instruction of expressive language (speaking and writing) and receptive language (listening and reading).
 Methodologies for instructing the writing process including grammar conventions, Standard English and Spanish usage, spelling, and expressive communication skills and strategies.
 READ 3318 Reading Curriculum, Methods, Assessment and Diagnosis for English Language Learners in Grades 4-8 (3-3-0) Prerequisite: Department approval.